DworkinLab/episodicSequenceData/Novalign_pipeline.md

 #Variable for output directory
 novo_index=${project_dir}/novo_index

-#Index the reference
+#Index the reference with novoindex

 ${novoalign}/novoindex ${novo_index}/dmel-all-chromosome-r5.57_2.nix  ${ref_genome}

 ```

 ### Unzip Files

 Note: Compressed read files are not supported in unlicensed versions.

-Need to unzip (in trimmomatic output dir)
+ - The unlicensed version of Novoalign (used here) does not support the zipped files, so need to unzip trimmomatic outputs

 ```
+#From trim_dir

 gunzip *.gz
 ```

-### Novoalign Flags
+### Novoalign Flags:

  - d -- Full pathname of indexed reference sequence from novoindex

 - f -- Files containing the read sequences to be aligned

 - o -- Specifies output report format and options (SAM)

 - i ###,## -- Sets fragment orientation and approximate fragment length for proper pairs.
     ex. -i 250 50  Defaults to paired end Illumina or Mate Pair ABI with 250bp insert and 50bp standard deviation (possible check below)
-     - Using 400, 100 based on initial mapping with novoalign first run through
+     - 400, 100 found based on initial mapping with novoalign first run through
+     - using 500, 150 (below)

 ### Checking insert Size

-Using output from Picard Sort, if available from Bowtie2 or BWA mem previously (before removing duplicates), use picard-tools/CollectInsertSizeMetrics.jar to get summary statistics on file for insert size and other information
+Using output from Picard Sort (if available) from Bowtie2 or BWA mem previously (before removing duplicates) use Picard CollectInsertSizeMetrics.jar to get summary statistics on file for insert size and other information

-If other mappers not available, use subsample or confirm after using defaults
+If other mappers not available, map using defaults or extreme insert / SD values (i.e. 0, 500) and then run this script on .bam files (needs to be sorted with Picard)

-Ex.
 ```
 java -jar /usr/local/picard-tools-1.131/picard.jar CollectInsertSizeMetrics \
     I=/home/paul/episodicData/novoalign/novo_rmd/F115ConR1_TAGCTT_novo_merge_novo_rmd.bam \
     O=/home/paul/episodicData/novoalign/novo_rmd/insert_size_metrics.txt \
     H=/home/paul/episodicData/novoalign/novo_rmd/insert_size_histogram.pdf
 ```

 Example output:

 ```
 MEDIAN_INSERT_SIZE|MEDIAN_ABSOLUTE_DEVIATION|MIN_INSERT_SIZE|MAX_INSERT_SIZE|MEAN_INSERT_SIZE|STANDARD_DEVIATION|READ_PAIRS|PAIR_ORIENTATION|WIDTH_OF_10_PERCENT|WIDTH_OF_20_PERCENT|WIDTH_OF_30_PERCENT|WIDTH_OF_40_PERCENT|WIDTH_OF_50_PERCENT|WIDTH_OF_60_PERCENT|WIDTH_OF_70_PERCENT|WIDTH_OF_80_PERCENT|WIDTH_OF_90_PERCENT|WIDTH_OF_99_PERCENT|SAMPLE|LIBRARY|READ_GROUP